 Take care on intersections here too.
 Most cars wanting to turn right might simply make a dash for it!

-These are quite improvised, often.
+These are quite often improvised.
 So take care when driving through, especially if the road warnings are in Thai only.
 Regular traffic cones can be few and far between.

 Thailand’s legal blood alcohol limit (BAC) per litre of blood is 0.5 grams.
 Any driver who’s held a licence less than five years can’t exceed 0.2 grams.